- Contact Us at Micro Business

-Business Workshops: The Micro Business Development Program of Capstone Community Action offers a “Business Building Blocks” workshop series.
+Business Workshops (currently suspended): The Micro Business Development Program of Capstone Community Action offers a “Business Building Blocks” workshop series.
 Business experts will present information on a number of topics including assessing business opportunities, writing a business plan, balancing work and family life, record keeping and tax planning, determining insurance needs, setting the right price for your product or service, strategizing with cash flow projections, and developing a marketing plan.

 One-to-one business counseling: Experienced counselors, who have owned their own businesses and intimately understand the challenges and rewards, can offer support from the start of your vision, through the planning stages, all the way to launch day.
 From there, our counselors can offer continued support to help you meet your goals and maintain and grow a successful business.
 For clients who have established businesses, we can offer assistance specific to your needs.

 Financial Education: If you have ever wondered how to read your credit report or why your credit score matters, we can help.
 We offer financial education to help people establish credit or build their credit score so that they can begin to build assets and become financially secure.

 We are offering one-to-one business counseling and financial education by phone.
 Please see the "contact us at Micro Business" page for details.